MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/gso-offload.md

 1. The driver must set the **Layer3Flags** and **Layer4Flags**.

-1. If the NIC supports LSO, the driver must populate the **TCPFlags** field with the `NetAdapterOffloadLayer4FlagTcpWithoutOptions` TCP flag.
+1. If the NIC supports LSO, the driver must populate the **Layer4Flags** field with the `NetAdapterOffloadLayer4FlagTcpWithoutOptions` TCP flag.

-1. If the NIC supports USO, the driver must populate the **Layer4Flags** field with the corresponding UDP flag.
+1. If the NIC supports USO, the driver must populate the **Layer4Flags** field with the `NetAdapterOffloadLayer4FlagUdp` UDP flag.

 1. **MaximumOffloadSize** and **MinimumSegmentCount** are mandatory fields.